carnivuth/computer_vision/pages/local_features/EDGES.md

 ## 2 DIMENSIONAL STEP EDGE

-In a 2D imagecaracterized input signal edge is characterized also by direction, In this context the derivative is no more sufficient and the gradient function is used
+In a 2D image input signal edge is characterized also by direction, In this context the derivative is no more sufficient and the gradient function is used

 $$
 \nabla I(x,y) = \frac{\delta I(x,y)}{\delta x}i +\frac{\delta I(x,y)}{\delta y}j